laurelch/hexagon/README.md

 ### Bugs
 Lv.
 1
-- [x] Distance does not reflect third coordinate.
+- [x] Distance does not reflect the third coordinate.
-- [x] While player is moving, the user can still click any cells to interfere the move.
+- [x] While the player is moving, the user can still click any cells to interfere with the move.
 - [x] The colored hexagon cells are on top of existing enemy cells.
 Temporary workaround: set alpha (transparency) = 0.2.

 Lv.
 2